creativescala/creative-scala/book/src/pages/substitution/local-reasoning.md

 Side effects, time, and memory usage are all irrelevant to substitution, but perhaps not to the people writing or running the program.
 There is a tradeoff here.
 We can employ richer models that capture more of these details, but they are much harder to work with.
-For most people most of the time substitution makes the right tradeoff of being dead simple to use while still being useful.
+For most people most of the time, substitution makes the right tradeoff of being dead simple to use while still being useful.